-Loch McNess, near Yanchep WA
+Loch McNess, near Yanchep WA, now contains much less water

 Climate change combined with groundwater abstraction is having a measurable and visible impact on the water balance of Perth's groundwater system and its associated environmental values, including wetlands, caves, lakes and bushland.
 This is significantly affecting the long-term sustainability of Perth's groundwater as a natural, good-quality source of water for Perth.